-‘Keep your hands off my friend,’ Kane growls at the shocked personification of grossness, sprawled out on his ass on the floor.
+‘Keep your hands off my friend,’ Kane growls at the shocked personification of grossness sprawled on his ass on the floor.
 Kane’s pretty sure the beating already sent the message, but it doesn’t hurt to be thorough.

 Big Ugly splutters, then glares.
 ‘You-you piece of shit, you’ll pay for this!
 I have powerful friends.’